-IIT Kanpur Cognitive Science Joint Entrance Test 2018 has been conducted by the University of Allahabad on February 17, 2018.
-The application process was started on December 27, 2018, and ended on January 29, 2018.
-COGJET 2018 is a joint entrance test for admission to post-graduate programs in Cognitive Science at IIT Kanpur and Centre of Behavioural and Cognitive Sciences (CBCS), University of Allahabad.
+IIT Kanpur Cognitive Science Joint Entrance Test 2020 was conducted by the University of Allahabad on February 15, 2020.
+The application process was started on November 21, 2019, and ended on December 31, 2019.
+Admission Process is now over.
+COGJET 2020 is a joint entrance test for admission to post-graduate programs in Cognitive Science at IIT Kanpur and Centre of Behavioural and Cognitive Sciences (CBCS), University of Allahabad.
 It is expected that this test will be held every year and there is a possibility that other cognitive science programs in the country may participate in the joint entrance test in future.
-The post-graduate programs which will use COGJET-2018 scores for admission in 2018 are:

-IIT Kanpur and Centre of Behavioural and Cognitive Sciences (CBCS), University of Allahabad will be conducting the COGJET 2018.
-Students interested to take admission in MS (2 years and 3 years) and Ph.D. or M.Sc from CBCS can start applying online.
+IIT Kanpur and Centre of Behavioural and Cognitive Sciences (CBCS), University of Allahabad had conducted the COGJET 2020.
 Given below are the detailed information about the exam schedule, application form, eligibility criteria, exam pattern, admit card and result.

 It is mandatory to attempt both the sections of the question paper to be considered for the checking.
 The result is available only on the official website of the exam conducting Institutes.
-Students can able to see their result by providing the correct registration number and password generated at the time of registration process.
-Download the result, take a print out and keep it safe for the further admission process.
-The direct link to check the result has also been provided below.
+Students can see their results by providing the correct registration number and password generated at the time of the registration process.
+Students are advised to download the result, take a print out, and keep it safe for the further admission process.

-Result: Click Here to check the result of COGJET 2018.
+Result: Click here to check the Result for COGJET 2020.

-Cognitive Science Joint Entrance Test application forms are now available online.
-Students interested to take admission in MS (2 years and 3 years) and Ph.D. or M.Sc from CBCS can start the application process considering the last date is January 29, 2018.
+Cognitive Science Joint Entrance Test application process is over now.
+Students interested to take admission in MS (2 years and 3 years) and Ph.D. or M.Sc from CBCS now can’t start the application process as the last date was December 31, 2019.
 It is suggested that the students must go through the complete article to understand the various aspects of the entrance exam.
 It is explained below in detail as of what is the application process and how to apply for the entrance examination.

 - Register on the website then use the login ID, the password you created to log in.